LouisCE/warrior-path/README.md

 ### Join Us Page
 - Sign-up form with name, email, class choice, and comments
 - Designed for easy user interaction

+## Target Audience

+The primary audience includes:
+- Beginners interested in martial arts classes
+- Parents looking for safe, structured activities for children
+- Experienced martial artists seeking new instructors or facilities

+The design and layout reflect a balance of professionalism, accessibility, and approachability to cater to all of these groups.